jpr-c8/rrmonitor/README.md

 ## To Use

-Eventually, I'll have config.js.example that you can rename.
+Just change config-example.js to config.js and set the proper API endpoints.
 Then, somebody will have to post the code to all the Lambda functions.
 I may do that someday.

 But let's be real here.
 This was a learning project for me, and it is useless to virtually everyone, including those for whom it was written.
 Nobody will be reading this or attempting to revise the app.